 Located in Dorval on the island of Montreal, Montréal-Trudeau Airport (full name: Montréal-Pierre Elliott Trudeau International Airport, airport code YUL) is the province's major international airport and one of the busiest in the country behind Toronto and Vancouver.
-Located about 13 miles (20 kilometers) - a 25 minute drive - outside of downtown Montreal - Montréal-Trudeau Airport (formerly "Dorval International Airport") is a hub for travellers visiting the province of Quebec and the Maritimes.
+Located about 13 miles (20 kilometers) - a 25-minute drive - outside of downtown Montreal - Montréal-Trudeau Airport (formerly "Dorval International Airport") is a hub for travelers visiting the province of Quebec and the Maritimes.

 Montréal-Trudeau Airport is named after Pierre Elliott Trudeau, Canada's 15th prime minister.

 - Public Transit: STM (Society in Motion, Montreal's public transportation service operates the 747 bus line, with service 24 hours a day, 7 days a week, between the Montréal-Trudeau airport and the central bus station (Gare d'autocars de Montréal - Berri-UQAM métro station).

 The STM information counter is located in the international arrival area or find an STM representative near the bus stop outside the airport.

 Travel time may vary between 45 to 60 minutes, depending on traffic conditions.

 Note that if taking the 747 to the airport, you must purchase a ticket ahead of time at a metro station or Montreal tourist centre, the bus terminal or have exact change (no bills) to pay when you board.

 One way on the 747 costs $9, as of 2013.